NikitaMityushov/Algorithms/README.md

-# Algorithms
+# algorithms
-Algorithms in Java and Kotlin
+algorithms in Java and Kotlin